-- 2.1.
-The CCG accepts its statutory duties as a Category 2 Responder under the Civil Contingencies Act 2004 (CCA) and as such will co-operate with Category 1 Responders in order to enhance co-ordination, efficiency and to share information as required, prior to, during and following an incident. - 2.2.
-In addition to its duties contained within the Civil Contingency Act, the CCG recognises its EPRR responsibilities as detailed within Section 46 of the Health & Social Care Act 2012 (H&SCA) and section 9.3 of NHS England EPRR Emergency Preparedness, Resilience and Response Framework to: - Ensure contracts with all commissioned provider organisations (including independent and third sector) contain relevant EPRR elements, including business continuity.

-- Support NHS England/Improvement in monitoring compliance by each commissioned provider organisation with their contractual obligations in respect of EPRR and with applicable Core Standards. - Ensure robust escalation procedures are in place so that if a commissioned provider has an incident the provider can inform the CCG 24 hours a day, 7 days a week. - Provide sufficient resources and funding to ensure the CCG complies with its EPRR obligations. - Ensure effective processes are in place for the CCG to properly prepare for and rehearse incident response arrangements with local partners and providers. - Be represented at the Local Health Resilience Partnerships (LHRP), either on its own behalf or through a nominated lead representative. - Provide a route of escalation for the LHRP in respect of commissioned provider EPRR preparedness. - Support NHS England in discharging its EPRR functions and duties locally, including supporting health economy tactical co-ordination during incidents (Alert Level 2-4). - Fulfil the duties of a Category 2 responder under the CCA 2004 and the requirements in respect of emergencies within the NHS Act 2006 (as amended). - 2.3.
-The CCG will have a robust business continuity management system in place that meets the ISO 22301 Standard. - 2.4.
-The CCG will have a risk based single business continuity plan that sets out how the CCG will continue to provide its core and critical functions in response to a disruption to service provision. - 2.5.
-The CCG will have in place a single incident response plan that sets out how the CCG will respond to a critical or major incident. - 2.6.
-Working with and through NHS England/Improvement, the CCG will provide command, control and co-ordination as required for business, critical and major incidents, including infectious disease outbreaks.
+- Put in place arrangements to make information available to the public about civil protection matters and maintain arrangements to warn, inform and advise the public in the event of an emergency; - Share information with other local responders to enhance co-ordination; - Cooperate with other local responders to enhance co-ordination and efficiency. - 2.2.
+In addition to its duties contained within the Civil Contingency Act, the ICB recognises its EPRR responsibilities as detailed within Section 46 of the Health & Social Care Act 2012 (H&SCA) and section 9.3 of NHS England EPRR Emergency Preparedness, Resilience and Response Framework to: - Ensure contracts with all commissioned provider organisations (including independent and third sector) contain relevant EPRR elements, including business continuity; - Support NHS England/Improvement in monitoring compliance by each commissioned provider organisation with their contractual obligations in respect of EPRR and with applicable Core Standards; - Ensure robust escalation procedures are in place so that if a commissioned provider has an incident the provider can inform the ICB 24 hours a day, 7 days a week: - Provide sufficient resources and funding to ensure the ICB complies with its EPRR obligations; - Ensure effective processes are in place for the ICB to properly prepare for and rehearse incident response arrangements with local partners and providers; - Be represented at the Local Health Resilience Partnerships (LHRP), either on its own behalf or through a nominated lead representative; - Provide a route of escalation for the LHRP in respect of commissioned provider EPRR preparedness; - Support NHS England & NHS Improvement in discharging its EPRR functions and duties locally, including supporting health economy tactical co-ordination during incidents (Alert Level 2-4); - Until formally designated a Category 1 under the Health and Care Bill, fulfil the duties of a Category 2 responder under the CCA 2004 and the requirements in respect of emergencies within the NHS Act 2006 (as amended). - 2.3.
+The ICB will have a robust business continuity management system in place that meets the ISO 22301 Standard. - 2.4.
+Working with and through NHS England and NHS Improvement, the ICB will provide command, control and co-ordination as required for business, critical and major incidents, including infectious disease outbreaks.